akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---
 TODO add to endnotes what happened to the conspiritors, some arrested, some not.
 TODO add simple era recipes suited to modern tastes - makes a good activity.

+TODO - more a future note for myself - we've just put a lot of work into revising the vow.
+The intent is to refocus the plotters (especially in the conspiracy meeting the day of the king's farewell celebration) - this is all to answer the question on what are the consipirators doing as we need to make this clear (as discussed much earlier in the scrollback here).
+In short, they wish to cause a political scandal concerning the king's vow about beatrice and godfrey.
+This is to become clear.
+This is all part of a larger out-of-story-scope plot to manage the succession of England and Normandy, which we touch on but should not actively drive, except reflecting in the epilogue.
+The prime plotters are in the camps of Louis of France and Baldwin of Flanders.
+Thus the main goal then is to get (and fail to have) Henry break the vow via any reasonable measure available to them.

 TODO (last) -- revise student questions